d2l-ai/d2l-en/chapter_introduction/index.md

 * Does the environment remember what we did previously?
 * Does the environment want to help us, e.g., a user reading text into a speech recognizer?
-* Does the environment want to beat us, e.g., spammers altering their emails to evade spam filters?
+* Does the environment want to beat us, e.g., spammers adapting their emails to evade spam filters?
 * Does the environment have shifting dynamics?
-For example, does future data always resemble the past or do the patterns change over time, either naturally or in response to our automated tools?
+For example, would future data always resemble the past or would the patterns change over time, either naturally or in response to our automated tools?

 These questions raise the problem of *distribution shift*, where training and test data are different.
-Most of us have have experienced this problem when taking exams written by a lecturer, while the homework was composed by their teaching assistants.
+An example of this, that many of us may have met, is when taking exams written by a lecturer, while the homework was composed by their teaching assistants.
 Next, we briefly describe reinforcement learning, a rich framework for posing learning problems in which